 Wildlife needs clean drinking water to survive.
 Birds need to bathe in order to keep their feathers in good working order, while other species including some amphibians, insects and other wildlife actually live in water.

 You can provide this habitat component in a variety of ways, from a simple birdbath or shallow dish of water to a water garden or pond.
 Other water sources may include natural features such as ponds, lakes, rivers, springs, oceans and wetlands.

 Any natural water source on your property can count.
 If you live in a coastal, river or bay area, that body of water counts as your habitat's water source if visible and adjacent to your property.
-If you live in adjacent to a woodland, meadow or prairie your efforts to project seasonal or vernal pools also count as a water source.
+If you live adjacent to a woodland, meadow or prairie your efforts to protect seasonal or vernal pools also count as a water source.